Vienna Carroll is a singer, playwright, actor, historian and herbalist.

-Her newly released CD Harlem Field Recordings is Black Roots Music with a groove.
+Her Harlem Field Recordings CD is Black Roots music with a Serious Groove.
 It features Vienna on vocals, Stanley Banks (George Benson) on bass, Newman Taylor Baker, (Joe Henderson, McCoy Tyner, Henry Grimes) on washboard, Keith Johnston(Lisa Lisa and Cult Jam, Jon Hendricks) on guitar; and guests Nioka Workman (Anthony Braxton, David Murray) on cello, Melanie Dyer (Joe Bonner, Reggie Workman) on viola, and Henrique Prince (Ebony Hillbillies, Sun Ra Arkestra) on violin.

-Her first CD Singin Wid A Sword in Ma Han reprised tunes from her award-winning play of the same name in collaboration with Newman Taylor Baker on spoons, pots and other percussion.
+Vienna's first album, Singin Wid A Sword in Ma Han reprised tunes from her award-winning play of the same name in collaboration with Washboard XT on spoons, pots and other percussion.

-Vienna's latest musical project in development, This is Harlem Country includes stories that highlight sea shanties and rare spirituals, songs in whose bosom all of American music rests.
+Vienna's current CD project in development, Harlem Country, includes stories that highlight sea shanties, work songs from the water and rare spirituals, Black songs in whose bosom all American music rests.
 She will continue to work with her stellar string band.